bluefernet/rosalind-info/README.md

 # rosalind-info
-A Repository with some solutions of bioinformatic problems find in rosalind.info
+A Repository with some solutions of bioinformatic problems find in [rosalind-info](http://rosalind.info/about/)